5monkeys/cobertura-action/README.md

 ### `pull_request_number` **Optional**

 Pull request number associated with the report.
 This property should be used when workflow trigger is different than `pull_request`.

+If no pull request can determine the action will skip adding the comment.

 ## Example usage